EmmaGoodliffe/transcribe-stt/README.md

    > Tracks > Resample...
 1. Export as WAV file
    > Export > Export as WAV
 1. Optionally change the encoding.
-When the export dialogue appears, there is an option to "Save as type" where you can choose what encoding you want
+When the export dialogue appears, there is an option to "Save as type" where you can choose what encoding you want (and remember it for later)

 ## To do